 - If your leaf blower comes with special attachments, choose which one you’d like to use.

 Broad cylindrical attachments for sweeping leaves over a broad area.
 Use this attachment for large open areas such as the middle of the lawn, the patio, etc.

 Specialized narrow/tapered attachments for sweeping leaves and debris from narrow nooks and other cramped areas eg. between flower pots, in drains and pits, etc.

-- If you’re using a gas leaf blower, check the fuel gauge to ensure you have sufficient fuel.
+If you’re using a gas leaf blower, check the fuel gauge to ensure you have sufficient fuel.
 If not, refill the gas or use a new canister (depending on what is supported).
-If you’re using an electric leaf blower, plug in the plug into the power socket and check if the unit runs correctly.
+Opposite, if you’re using an electric leaf blower, plug the plug into the power socket and check if the unit runs correctly.

-- (Optional) If your blower comes with mulcher function, you can change the operating mode by pressing a lever on the unit.
-Now change the attachment as per manufacturer’s instructions and use the built-in vacuum and mulcher to turn the leaves into fine mulch that can be used as natural fertilizer for your plants.
+If your blower comes with a mulcher function, you can change the operating mode by pressing a lever on the unit.
+Now change the attachment as per the manufacturer’s instructions and use the built-in vacuum and mulcher to turn the leaves into a fine mulch that can be used as a natural fertilizer for your plants.

 A Top-of-the-Line Leaf Blower :Black and Decker LSW20